ilgea/ilgea/README.md

-🔭 I’m currently working on IT Student at Clarusway Bootcamp 👯 I’m looking to collaborate on AWS, DevOps, Cloud Solutions 🤝 I’m looking for help with AWS and DevOps
-🌱 I’m currently learning AWS Services and DevOps Tools 💬 Ask me about anything :))
+🔭 I’m currently working on IT Student at Clarusway Bootcamp 👯 I’m looking to collaborate on AWS, DevOps, Cloud Solutions 🌱 I’m currently learning AWS Services and DevOps Tools 💬 Ask me about anything :))
 ⚡ Fun fact I want to learn everything about my path.